• Skip to primary navigation

 This healthy lemon ricotta pasta recipe features bright lemon flavors, creamy ricotta cheese, and chickpea pasta.
 Healthy, organic, and simple ingredients combine for a delicious flavor and easy dinner that requires minimal effort.
 Ready in under 20 minutes, one-pot ricotta lemon pasta is the perfect meal for any night of the week!

 Easy weeknight dinners and one-pot meals are definitely a favorite in my house.
 Healthy, quick, and easy clean-up saves time to enjoy the evening with family.
-It can be a great meatless weeknight dinner or easily add an additional protein like shrimp, salmon, or chicken if you prefer!
+It can be a great meatless weeknight dinner or easily add protein like shrimp, salmon, or chicken if you prefer!

 Jump to: